Current Event Summit

-Regardless of whomever’s in office, every State of the Union Address is an historical occasion.
+Regardless of whomever’s in office, every State of the Union Address, Election Night, and Debate Night is an historical occasion.
 Perhaps it’s the orchestration of it all.
 Maybe it’s fulfilling my civic duty, in a sense.
 A bit of awe or wonder paints a picture of seeing history in the making.
-Pride and nationalism pulse with the heartbeat of a nation, as leaders meet together to seemingly hear each other define, realign, reset, and project the future.
+You can feel the heartbeat of a nation, as leaders meet together to seemingly hear each other define, realign, reset, and project the future.
 There’s learning value in being an informed citizen in society, to interact with diverse communities and thinkers.
 But mostly for me–There’s something patriotic about seeing people from all walks of life come together to celebrate the American dream.

-As an educator, I don’t HAVE to–I WANT to be tuned in to global networks and events to enrich my background knowledge and context to better serve students.
+As an educator, I want to be tuned in to global networks and events to enrich my background knowledge and context to better serve students.
 The more we know each other and our life and learning needs, the more we can grow together.

-As an educator, choosing to NOT know is NOT okay.
-We should be tuned in to current events at all levels so we have an understanding of the world in which our children learn and grow.
+Equally, as an educator, I’m wondering if choosing to NOT know is okay?
+Shouldn’t we be tuned in to current events at all levels so we have an understanding of the world in which our children learn and grow?

 Order a pizza, wings, chips-and-dip, fruits-and-veggies, or make that favorite home-cooked meal.

 Do the research–Watch multiple TV channels and social media to preview expectations from several different perspectives.
 And I DO.
 So interesting to see not just how some things are reported, but what is even being reported or discussed on different networks and hashtags.

 I have been doing this for years, but what has been fascinating is seeing how improvements in technology paved the way for interactive opportunities to progress over time.

 - No longer does it have to be just you-and-the-TV.
 Alone.

 - No longer will we watch a TV, without the option to join hundreds of worldwide discussions ranging vast expanses of issues and perspectives.